-That example and explanation above is the easiest way I know how to explain my view on the Catholic practice of “Offering it up.”
+That example and explanation above of staying near my suffering baby girl is the easiest way I know how to explain my view on the Catholic practice of “Offering it up.”

 We take our suffering and we offer it in union with theirs.
-Our thoughts, prayers, and even physical discomfort are focused on staying close to the suffering soul.
+Our thoughts, prayers, and even physical discomfort are focused on staying close to the suffering.
 We are offering encouragement, support, and prayers.
-Sometimes this can look physical, spiritual or both.
+Sometimes this looks physical, spiritual or both.

 When my little girl was sick and lying on the couch, I could lie beside her and offer all I had spiritually and physically to her in that moment.
 I couldn’t do that for Jesus when He was on the cross, I wasn’t alive then.
-But I can do it now as an offering to Him.
+But I can do it now, with others, as an offering to Him.